suryayousufzai/univ-event-portal/docs/team-roles.md

 ---

-It is accepted by the Product Owner in Sprint Review.
 **Definition of Done:**
 A task or user story is *Done* when::
 1. Code is finished and integrated to the master branch.